-The SENCO invites the SENCO from the receiving school to review meetings at Thrybergh Primary School before the child leaves, in order to plan everything that needs to happen to ensure a successful transition to the child's new school.
+The SENCO invites the SENCO from the receiving school to review meetings at Thrybergh Primary School during the summer term of Y5 and in Y6, in order to plan everything that needs to happen to ensure a successful transition to the child's new school.
 Transition plans are tailored to individual children's needs and staff from Thrybergh Primary School can support children in additional visits.